Why you need to write a cover letter? Isn't CV enough?

 Your cover letter should be about only two things – your strengths and how they can benefit the company.

-Write a cover letter following your resume's key statements.
-A resume with a cover letter creates the highest impact when they complement each other.
+Write a cover letter following your CV's key statements.
+A CV with a cover letter creates the highest impact when they complement each other.

-Write one resume and cover letter for every unique job position that will ensure your resume matches the type of candidate that the company desires as closely as possible.
+Write one CV and cover letter for every unique job position that will ensure your CV matches the type of candidate that the company desires as closely as possible.

 Your cover letter should include only the company's contact information, your personal contact information, letter greeting, opening paragraph, body paragraph, call-to-action paragraph, and the letter closing.